 Pikeville is a somewhat small city located in the state of Kentucky.
 With a population of 7,012 people and five constituent neighborhoods, Pikeville is the 64th largest community in Kentucky.

-Pikeville is a decidedly white-collar city, with fully 85.46% of the workforce employed in white-collar jobs, well above the national average.
+Pikeville is a decidedly white-collar city, with fully 85.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pikeville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Pikeville who work in healthcare (13.41%), office and administrative support (12.11%), and teaching (11.68%).
+There are especially a lot of people living in Pikeville who work in healthcare (13.78%), office and administrative support (13.32%), and management occupations (13.00%).

-The education level of Pikeville citizens is very high relative to the national average among all cities (21.84%): 36.51% of adults in Pikeville have a bachelor's degree or even advanced degree.
+The population of Pikeville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.39% of adults in Pikeville have a bachelor's degree or even advanced degree.

-The per capita income in Pikeville in 2010 was $30,577, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,308 for a family of four.
+The per capita income in Pikeville in 2010 was $32,544, which is wealthy relative to Kentucky and the nation.
+This equates to an annual income of $130,176 for a family of four.
 However, Pikeville contains both very wealthy and poor people as well.

 The people who call Pikeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pikeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pikeville include Irish, English, Scottish, and Polish.